 Embedding( len(text_vector_dict_keys), 300, weights=[embedding_matrix] input_length=MAX_WORDS, trainable=False)

-The first layer is an Embedding layer.
+The first layer is an embedding layer.
 This layer receives a vector with an index and returns a matrix with the corresponding word embeddings.

-The second layer is a Flatten layer.
+The second layer is a flatten layer.
 This layer concatenates all the vectors in a single vector.
 If we adjust the vectors to 500 words and the word embeddings model has dimension 300, the result of this layer is a vector with the dimensions 500x300.

-The learning algorithm only fit the weights in 3rd and 4th layers.
+The learning algorithm only fit the weights in the 3rd and 4th layers.
 The weights in the first layer are not trained because they represent the word embedding model.

 CNN Neural Model

-CNN can be used in problems for which the neighborhood is important.
+CNN can be used in problems in which the neighborhood is important.
 This condition is satisfied by images (the changes in a pixel affects the images in terms of its neighborhood) and also in sentences.